← orga.cat

 Paid app for learning and working with regular expressions.

-It may be the best of its kind, but with websites available for free such as regexr.com, buying this can't probably be justified.
+It may be the best of its kind, but with free websites such as regexr.com, purchasing this might not be justified.

 See also the list at ModDB and in Emulation General wiki.
 Other unrelated lists are Open Source Game Clones, retroReversing, Awesome Game Remakes, and (also at Wikipedia) the List of commercial video games with available source code.